JLab and J-PARC for the J/{\ensuremath{\psi}} Production at the Threshold: Acknowledgments

 \section{Acknowledgments}

-We thank Yuri Dokshitzer, Sasha Titov, Jen Chieh Peng, Pierre Chatagnon, Sylvester Joosten, Valery Kubarovsky, and Sun Young Ryu for their valuable comments and discussions.
+We thank our Referee for discussing the nucleon form factor contribution.
+We thank Yuri Dokshitzer, Atsushi Hosaka, Sasha Titov, Jen Chieh Peng, Pierre Chatagnon, Sylvester Joosten, Valery Kubarovsky, and Sun Young Ryu for their valuable comments and discussions.
 This work was supported in part by the U.S.~Department of Energy, Office of Science, Office of Nuclear Physics, under Award No. DE--SC0016583, and by the National Research Foundation of Korea (NRF), the Korean government (MSIT), under Grant No. RS--2024--00436392.